jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 **Related research:**
 - *This One Will Be Different*, [Chapter 4](https://doi.org/10.1093/9780197820247.003.0004) by J.C.
 Bradbury
-- [The Impact of Professional Sports Franchises and Venues on Local Economies: A Comprehensive Survey](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533)  by J.C.
+- [The Impact of Professional Sports Franchises and Venues on Local Economies: A Comprehensive Survey](https://onlinelibrary.wiley.com/doi/abs/10.1002/pam.22534) by J.C.
 Bradbury, Dennis Coates, and Brad Humphreys
-- [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/abs/10.1002/pam.22534) by J.C.
+- [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) by J.C.
 Bradbury, Dennis Coates, and Brad Humphreys

 ## Do stadiums create jobs?

 Building and operating a venue requires workers; however, the relevant question is whether the project produces a lasting net increase in local employment.
 Several factors limit the effect:

-- The jobs created to serve stadium patrons reflect the reallocation of spending from other local business; thus, they represent shifted employment, not net new jobs.
+- The jobs created to serve stadium patrons reflect the reallocation of spending from other local businesses; thus, they represent shifted employment, not net new jobs.
 - Most stadium jobs are part-time, seasonal, or tied to a limited number of event days.
-- Stadium building is expensive and requires many skilled and highly paid workers, but again this does not reflect a net gain in employment, rather it represents a shift from other construction projects
+- Stadium building is expensive and requires many skilled and highly paid workers, but again this does not reflect a net gain in employment, rather it represents a shift from other construction projects.
 - Commissioned economic impact reports often count all jobs connected to a project without subtracting jobs displaced elsewhere.

 A useful evaluation should separate temporary and permanent employment, report full-time-equivalent positions, and explain how many jobs are genuinely new to the region.